blackflux/lambda-monitor/README.md

 ### Configure Rollbar (Required)

 First create a new project in Rollbar and call it "lambda-monitor" or similar.
-Now create a server key for each stage that you are using and put it into the corresponding `STAGE.yml` file (see above).
+Now create a server write key for each stage that you are using and put it into the corresponding `STAGE.yml` file (see above).

 ### Configure Monitoring Services (All Optional)